-My fears generally start from either a relationship breakdown or challenge, which includes a lack of quality information and understanding on certain things.
-Or it may also start from a sudden surprise.
+My fears generally start from a relationship breakdown or challenge, which includes a lack of quality information or understanding, or it may start from a sudden surprise.
 Either way, any type of tension turns into fear-fuel for me to carry around.

-In my mind, when I again face images, shapes, objects, colours or any mix of symbols and sounds that were involved during the initial fearful experience or recording, I feel it in my gut and automatically explore for formulas to make it go away.
-But unfortunately, once I hit a certain level or a compressed state, I’ll run with anything that will cut it short.
-I’ll go with anything that will help me stay at a distance from pressure.
-Only then, will I sanely figure it out once and for all.
-But in reality, I never do sanely figure anything out, and so I slowly prepare for the next pressurised event in ignorance.
+In my mind, when I again face images, shapes, objects, colours or any mix of symbols, sounds and smells that were involved during the initial fearful experience or recording, I feel it in my gut and automatically search for formulas to make it go away.
+But unfortunately, once I hit a certain level or a compressed state of mind, I’ll run with anything that will cut it short.
+I’ll go with whatever it takes to help me keep my distance from undesirable pressure.
+Only then can I sanely figure it out once and for all, or so I think.
+The reality is, I never do sanely figure anything out, and so I slowly prepare for the next pressurised event in ignorance.

 Today, I realise that if I don’t deal with fear directly or at least have a long term serious plan, I leave background processes open 24/7 drawing on my energy.
-And with the garage already full of junk as years of multiple threads stack-up, this creates heavy idling in my general day-to-day life which weighs everything down.
+And with the hard drive already full of junk as years of multiple threads and programs stack-up, this creates heavy idling in my general day-to-day life which weighs everything down.

-If a symbol or sound pops up that even remotely corresponds with any of my backlog of fears, then the entire thread awakens its family of thoughts and becomes an extensive foreground process.
-My weakened psyche now demands greater resources, which is why I try to wriggle out with positive emotional resources in a short term fix.
+If a symbol or sound pops up that even remotely corresponds with any of my backlog of fears, then the entire thread awakens its family tree of thoughts and becomes an extensive foreground process.
+My weakened psyche now demands greater negative emotional resources, which is why I try to wriggle out with positive emotional resources in a short term fix.

-The accumulated weight from my many previous escapes took away my natural/neutral ground.
-It is the only place I can firmly move from.
+The accumulated weight from my many previous escapes took away my natural ground, the only place I could firmly move from.